StreetSupport/streetsupport-admin/README.md

 Tests reside in the `/spec` directory, and are written using [Jasmine](https://jasmine.github.io/) and [Sinon](http://sinonjs.org/).
 Please ensure any features submitted via pull request are covered by tests.

-A number of happy paths are covered by automated browsers tests at: [https://github.com/StreetSupport/web-automated-testing](https://github.com/StreetSupport/web-automated-testing).

 ### Logins

 With the `env` variable set to dev (1), you can use the following login credentials: